lbnl-science-it/scienceit-docs/docs/kubernetes/access-and-login.md

 ## 3. Install the OIDC plugin

-Authentication is handled by [`kubelogin`](https://github.com/int128/kubelogin), a `kubectl` plugin that performs the browser based OIDC login and caches the resulting token.
+Authentication is handled by [`kubelogin`](https://github.com/int128/kubelogin), a `kubectl` plugin that performs the browser-based OIDC login and caches the resulting token.
 Follow the [setup instructions](https://github.com/int128/kubelogin#setup) in the kubelogin repository to install it.

 If you use [Homebrew](https://brew.sh) (on either macOS or Linux), the plugin is a single command: